top of page

 Section 2: Questionnaire

 The YDMA Political Committee shall write and submit to the Board an endorsement questionnaire—no later than 30 days succeeding each YDMA Convention—for their approval.
 All candidates must complete a YDMA questionnaire to be eligible for endorsement, except that the Board of Directors may suspend this requirement upon extraordinary circumstances by a two-thirds vote.
-Regional Chapters may provide supplemental questions that are not subject to a vote by the Board of Directors for races within their jurisdiction.
 The questionnaire must be made publicly available on the YDMA website and all current social media accounts by the Board of Directors so that all candidates who would be eligible for an endorsement may apply.

 Section 3: Jurisdiction